dynobo/normcap/adr/002-choose-windows-with-screenshots-as-main-gui.md

 - Good, because it's easier to implement
 - Good, because the UX on the supported platforms in superior to the alternative
-- Bad, because it's not possible to offer real fullscreen experiences on MacOS and Gnome 41+
+- Bad, because it's not possible to offer real fullscreen experiences on macOS and Gnome 41+
 - Bad, because it seems to have issues on non-transparent window managers (like Plasma with the wrong settings)